Gianni Nunnari: Independent producer

-Striking out as an independent producer of motion pictures, Nunnari produced the hit film Se7en, which would take in over $327 million worldwide, and From Dusk Till Dawn, starring George Clooney and Quentin Tarantino for Miramax.
-It was Clooney’s first starring role on the big screen and became an instant success and a cult classic.
+As an independent producer of motion pictures, Nunnari produced the hit film Se7en, which would take in over $327 million worldwide, and From Dusk till Dawn, starring George Clooney and Quentin Tarantino for Miramax.
+It was Clooney's first starring role on the big screen and became an instant success and a cult classic.
 In more recent years, Nunnari has produced several films for director Martin Scorsese, including The Departed, which would win Academy Awards for Best Picture and Best Director, Shutter Island, which starred Leonardo DiCaprio and earned nearly $300 million worldwide, and Silence, which received rave reviews and the AFI ranked as one of its ten Movies of the Year.

 Hollywood Gang Productions

 In the late 1990s, Nunnari founded the production company Hollywood Gang Productions.
 The company produced big-budget commercial spots, becoming one of the pioneers in using big Hollywood stars, such as Oscar-winners Robert De Niro and director Giuseppe Tornatore (Cinema Paradiso).

-Segueing into feature film production, Nunnari and Hollywood Gang produced the feature film 300, directed by Zack Snyder, starring Gerard Butler, and based on the graphic novel by Frank Miller.
+Segueing into feature film production, Nunnari and Hollywood Gang produced the feature film 300 (2007), directed by Zack Snyder, starring Gerard Butler, and based on the graphic novel by Frank Miller.
 The film took in over $700 million worldwide.
-Nunnari built the IP into a franchise with the sequel 300: Rise of an Empire, starring Eva Green, Lena Headey, and Rodrigo Santoro.
-The company also produced the features Immortals, starring Henry Cavill, Everybody’s Fine, starring Robert De Niro and Kate Beckinsale, and most recently, The Domestics, starring Kate Bosworth and Tyler Hoechlin, which became one of the first pictures produced under the revived Orion Pictures label.
+Nunnari built the IP into a franchise with the sequel 300: Rise of an Empire (2014), starring Eva Green, Lena Headey, and Rodrigo Santoro.
+The company also produced Everybody’s Fine (2009), starring Robert De Niro, Kate Beckinsale, Sam Rockwell and Drew Barrymore, Immortals (2011), starring Henry Cavill, and most recently, The Domestics, starring Kate Bosworth and Tyler Hoechlin, which became one of the first pictures produced under the revived Orion Pictures label.

-In 2016, Hollywood Gang produced its first television series, Start-Up, released by Sony's streaming services Crackle, executive produced by Nunnari.
+In 2016, Hollywood Gang produced its first television series, StartUp (2016), released by Sony's streaming services Crackle, executive produced by Nunnari.

-Personal life

-Nunnari is the father of two girls, Giulia, from a previous marriage, and Caterina, with actress Vanessa Hessler, whom he currently resides with in Malibu.
+In 2024, Nunnari produced Those About to Die, a Peacock-hit gladiator miniseries initiated by Centropolis, Street Entertainment, and Hollywood Gang.
+The show is based on the book Those About to Die by Daniel P. Mannix, to which Hollywood Gang acquired the rights.
+The limited series, written by Robert Rodat and directed by Roland Emmerich and Marco Kreuzpaintner, boasts a cast that includes actors of the caliber of Anthony Hopkins and Iwan Rheon and a budget of $140 million.